0xsequence/sequence-unity/README.md

 For example, the url `http://localhost:4444/?features=rewards+profile` will only enable the Player Profile and Daily Rewards Boilerplates.
 If you don't define any feature in the url, all boilerplates are enabled.

-## Environments

-Sequence generally uses two environments for our backend services: dev and production.
-By default, the SDK will always use production.

-However, during development, it is occasionally useful to send requests against the dev environment.
-To do this, you'll first need to have access to the dev version of the Sequence Builder; here, you can generate credentials (API key, WaaS config key, etc.) for your SequenceConfig.
-This time however, you'll place your configuration in a SequenceConfig instance titled 'SequenceDevConfig' in a `Resources` folder.

-In order to use the dev environment, you'll want to set the appropriate scripting define symbol for your service in your Player Settings.

-- `SEQUENCE_DEV` - every Sequence service
-- `SEQUENCE_DEV_WAAS` - the WaaS/EmbeddedWallet service
-- `SEQUENCE_DEV_INDEXER` - the Indexer service
-- `SEQUENCE_DEV_MARKETPLACE` - the Marketplace service
-- `SEQUENCE_DEV_NODEGATEWAY` - the Node Gateway services
-- `SEQUENCE_DEV_STACK` - generic Sequence API; unnamed services and functions

 ## Assembly Overview

 The SDK is split into a number of assemblies with different purposes.
 Each assembly also has a Test assembly or assembly reference containing tests - this way, our tests aren't included in builds.